populationgenomics/metamist/db/README.md

 ## Set Up & Configuring the VM
 1. Create a new VM instance in the [GCP Console](https://console.cloud.google.com/compute/instancesAdd).
 2. Enable storage write permissions.
 On the create instance page, scroll down to `Access Scopes`.
 Select `Set access for each API`.
 Set `Storage` to `Read/Write`.
+3. Select a service account.
+The Compute Engine default service account will be selected by default.

+4. Connect to your VM
+`gcloud compute ssh --project=<PROJECT-NAME> --zone=<ZONE> <VM-NAME>`
+    1. If you enabled storage write permissions **retrospectively**, you may encounter `AccessDeniedException: 403 Insufficient Permission` while saving your backups to GCS in later steps.
+To avoid this, remove the gsutil cache `rm -r ~/.gsutil`

-    If you forget to enable storage write permissions while creating your instance, you can update these settings retrospectively.
+5. If you forget to enable storage write permissions or change your service account while creating your instance, you can update these settings retrospectively.
     1. View your instance in the [GCP Console](https://console.cloud.google.com/compute/instances)
     2. Stop your instance
     3. Click Edit
-    4. Repeat step 2
+    4. Repeat step 2 or 3.

-3. Connect to your VM
-`gcloud compute ssh --project=<PROJECT-NAME> --zone=<ZONE> <VM-NAME>`
-    1. If you enabled storage write permissions **retrospectively**, you may encounter `AccessDeniedException: 403 Insufficient Permission` while saving your backups to GCS in later steps.
-To avoid this, remove the gsutil cache `rm -r ~/.gsutil`

 ## Installing and Configuring the MariaDB
 1. Install MariaDB 10.5.
 Upon writing this, MariaDB 10.3 is included in the APT package repositories by default, on Debian 10 and Ubuntu 20.4.
 [The following guide](https://mariadb.com/docs/deploy/upgrade-community-server-cs105-debian9/#install-via-apt-debian-ubuntu) describes the steps involved with configuring the APT package to install 10.5.